sandpiper-toolchain/sandpiper-toolchain.github.io/README.md

 ### Colors / themes

 Most color options are set in the `assets/css/style.scss` file.
-The "sandpiper-toolchain" text is set as an SVG in the `title.html` file.
+The "sandpiper" text is set as an SVG in the `title.html` file.
-The sandpiper-toolchain logo is set as an SVG in `assets/symbol.svg`.
+The sandpiper logo is set as an SVG in `assets/symbol.svg`.
 Be sure to create the correct type of SVG files [SVG guidelines](https://github.com/riboseinc/jekyll-theme-open-project#svg-guidelines).